JCSnap/Collection/README.md

 `^` Go to the first non white-space character of the line

 Note that these are just the basic commands, and the best way to remember them is to actually experiment and use them.
 You should also try chaining different commands together and notice the patterns (eg. if I know what `w` does and what `b` does, and I know `NUMBER + w` works, I can assume that `NUMBER + b` would also work.
 The learning curve is quite steep, but once you get the hang of it, it actually helps a lot in improving efficiency.
 I am still actively trying.
 You will start to weed out the omes that you find helpful and remembering them will come naturally.
 Different people have different workflows, so it is completely fine if you find some of these redundant.

+## VSCode

+VSCode is my main editor, and here are the extensions that I use.
+`Github Copilot` - You can to use it for free through the Student Education Pack, which NUS is part of.
+Generally I find it really useful, especially in autocompleting tedious.
+Note that like any AI tool, it is prone to hallucination + giving buggy code so please use it with discretion
+`Prettier` - Auto format your code when you save.
+Check with your organization for the actual formatting requirements of the project that you are working on because the default configuration might not be in accordance to your guidelines.
+I find it to be a good tool to ensure consistency, and help me save time by doing the tedious tasks for me (like indentations and putting semicolons)
+`Error Lens` - Improve error highlights.
+I've used it for so long that I thought the error messages are in built into VSCode.
+Must have
+`IntelliCode` - Same thing.
+I've used it for so long that I thought it's inbuilt into VSCode.
+Must have
+`Vim` - I use Vim in VSCode for the other VSCode extensions.
+`Auto Rename Tag` - When you are editing tags, it automatically help you edit the closing tag as well.
+It solves one problem but it saves a lot of time

+Now we are moving towards Project specific extensions
+`ES7 React Snippets` - For React.
+Honestly, the only snippet I use is rcfe which creates a functional boilerplate component for you
+`Bootstap / Tailwind Intellisense` - Suggestions on the existing classes for bootstrap/tailwind, if you use any of these libraries.
+Great so that you don't have to always look up documentation